Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/internal-groups-and-teams.md

 <tr>
 <td style="text-align:left">company</td>
 <td style="text-align:left"><span style="white-space: nowrap;"><code>Single Company</code> <small>(only one top-level)</small></span><br><br><code>Hierarchical</code> or <code>Organizational</code> (multiple top-level and/or nested)<br><br>
     A OU of type Company is typically a business function/unit within a group of companies that provides goods or services, generate revenue, create jobs, manage resources, innovate and adapt, and report to stakeholders.
-The success of the company is often measured by its ability to achieve these objectives in a sustainabl, responsible and profitable manner.
+The success of the company is often measured by its ability to achieve these objectives in a sustainable, responsible and profitable manner.
 In a typical organizational structure, a company is often at the very top of any individual structure and of course you can have groups of companies within an organization.
     <div class="hdoc-alert alert-icon-info">
     <p class="hdoc-alert-title"><span class="bi bi-exclamation-triangle"></span>Warning</p>
     <p>This OU type relates to your internal users only - this is not to be confused with <a href="/esp-fundamentals/core-capabilities/external-companies-and-contacts" class="md-tip-link">External Companies &amp; Contacts</a></p>